Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - text: `string`
-  >the text to add
+  >The text to add.

 - x: `number`
-  >the horizontal coordinate in pixels
+  >The horizontal coordinate in pixels.

 - y: `number`
-  >the vertical coordinate in pixels
+  >The vertical coordinate in pixels.

 Example: